stevedepp/gcp-mon-log/README.md

 #

-> the latter is an uptime check and the policy is configured so that if the instance is not running for 60 seconds I get an email.
-So here I shut the instance down at the command line and receive an email about 2 minutes later
+> The latter is an uptime check.
+And the policy is configured so that if the instance is not running for 60 seconds, I get an email.
+So, here I shut the instance down at the command line, and receive an email about 2 minutes later

 ### Test uptime check & email notification